Artesians/TCL/mechanics/combat/elemental-reactions/elemental-gauge-theory.md

 > Fischl’s charged shot applies 0.8A Electro aura and is triggered by Kaeya’s E, applying 2B Cryo.
 Superconduct occurs, and no aura is left behind as triggers can only remove units, they can’t add aura/gauge.

+The AOE of these reactions have zero elemental gauge.

 ## Freeze

 Once freeze is triggered, an enemy will be afflicted by a **frozen aura**.
 Reactions with frozen are equivalent to those with cryo, though the gauge of a frozen aura is often significantly higher.
 In addition, cryo and hydro may exist alongside the frozen aura.
 Removing the frozen aura, either through melt or shatter, will also remove frozen and expose the **coexisting** cryo/hydro aura, allowing any elemental sources to react with cryo/hydro.
 Even while the cryo/hydro aura is hidden under the frozen aura, it will continue to decay as normal.